PRICE, INSTALLATION, AND DELIVERY

-Perhaps your cooker has packed up after years of faithful service.
+Perhaps your cooker needs to be replaced after years of faithful service.
 Maybe you’ve just moved into a new house and have no appliances.
-Either way, you’re in the market for a new cooker.
-One of the first things you’ll be thinking is, “what’s it going to cost me?”
+Whatever the case, if you’re shopping for a new cooker one of the first things you’ll be thinking is the price.

-If you’re after something with stunning design and cutting edge technology, expect to spend at least £700.
-Some models even go into £1,000+ region.
-These models tend to offer spacious double ovens, snazzy induction hobs and a range of cooking features that will revolutionise your cooking experience.
+If you’re after something with stunning design and cutting edge technology, expect to spend at least £600.
+Some models even cost over £1,000.
+These cookers frequently offer spacious double ovens, induction hobs, and a range of cooking features that will revolutionise your cooking experience.

 Range cookers are usually much bigger than regular freestanding cookers.

 They are also significantly more expensive.
-Expect to pay at least £1,000 for a good range cooker.
-Models with more ovens, burner zones or features can be several thousand pounds.
+Expect to pay at least £700 for a good range cooker.
+Models with more ovens, burner zones, or features can be several thousand pounds.

-Another cost you might have to consider is whether the retailer charges for delivery.
+Another cost you should consider is whether the retailer charges for delivery.

-Many retailers offer free delivery for products ordered online, but there may be a minimum spend to qualify for this.
+Many retailers offer free delivery for products ordered online, but there may additional charges if you want it delivered over the weekend.
 Some stores will also remove your old appliance and ensure it is disposed of responsibly.

 Retailers frequently offer installation options for appliances bought through them.
 These vary in price, but expect installation for electric cookers to be cheaper than gas models.
 Prices usually include any kit that’s required to fit the appliance, and range from around £65 to £100 depending on the model and complexity of the job.

-When installing gas cookers, make sure you get an engineer who is Gas Safe registered.
+When installing a gas cooker, make sure you get an engineer who is Gas Safe registered.